meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

 The xlc compiler is not supported and version 16.1 does not compile on POWER architectures for |Gromacs|\ -\ |version|.
 We recommend to use the gcc compiler instead, as it is being extensively tested.
+N.b., it has been reported that binaries compiled with gcc version 12.2 and 12.3 on POWER9 architectures fail unit tests.
+See :issue:`4823` for more information.

 You may also need the most recent version of other compiler toolchain components beside the compiler itself (e.g. assembler or linker);